laurentperrinet/laurentperrinet.github.io/content/post/2019-10-21_postdoc-position/index.md

 channels).
 This introduces a recurrent network architecture which integrates sensory input and current activity.
-Coupled with the continuous time dynamics of cortical circuits, this architecture provides the necessary conditions for generating travelling waves.
+Coupled with the continuous time dynamics of cortical circuits, this architecture provides the necessary conditions for generating traveling waves.
-Inspired by recent work in neuroscience uncovering the ubiquity of these waves during visual processing, we aim to design a self-supervised CNN that will exploit these dynamics for new applications in computer vision.\
+Inspired by recent work in neuroscience uncovering the ubiquity of these waves during visual processing, we aim to design a self-supervised CNN that will exploit these dynamics for new applications in computer vision.

-We first expect to extend results of self-supervised learning that we have obtained on complex static images [@BoutinFranciosiniChavaneRuffierPerrinet19] and which phenomenologically correspond to an \"association field\".
+We first expect to extend results of self-supervised learning that we have obtained on complex static images [@BoutinFranciosiniChavaneRuffierPerrinet19] and which phenomenologically correspond to an "association field".
 Such processes have a huge importance in the dynamics of visual processing.
 In particular, we will disentangle the different forms of interactions in form and motion [@gerard2016synaptic; @Chavane2000].
-Analysing the activity of the network using tools from neurophysiology [@muller2014stimulus; @Chemla2018], we will analyze the role of observed travelling waves in forming efficient representations of the visual world.
+Analyzing the activity of the network using tools from neurophysiology [@muller2014stimulus; @Chemla2018], we will analyze the role of observed traveling waves in forming efficient representations of the visual world.
 Lastly, we will analyze how those algorithms scale to the learning of the processing of representations invariant to common geometrical transforms as is believed to be implemented in biological